39.0% of the resident workers (Retail Trade) in Wagga Wagga City have qualifications, compared to 45.4% for New South Wales.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers (Retail Trade) in Wagga Wagga City in 2016 compared to New South Wales shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Retail Trade) in Wagga Wagga City in 2016 compared to New South Wales shows that there was a lower proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of males with no formal qualifications.